Have you found yourself in a dispute with a supplier, an employee, a customer or another organisation and you need legal support?

 Do you, and another party to a contract, disagree on the interpretation of the contract?

 Contract disputes are probably the most common form of commercial dispute that we encounter.
-Disputes can arise over the terms and the application of a contract between shareholders, joint venture partners, vendors and resellers, employees and employers, franchisees and franchisors, retailers and their suppliers, contractors and sub-contractors, property owners and tenants, property developers and investors.
+Disputes can arise over the terms and the application of a contract between shareholders, joint venture partners, vendors and resellers, employees and employers, franchisees and franchisors, retailers and their suppliers, contractors and sub-contractors, property owners and tenants, and property developers and investors.

 We can assist you in a contractual dispute to consider terms, oral agreements, liabilities, risks and recourse associated with the dispute.
-We can also assist you to enforce a contract or effectively extricate you from a contract.
+We can also help you to enforce a contract or effectively extricate you from a contract.

 The recovery of debts owing to your business should rank at the top of your priorities in financial management.
 The law provides clear procedures to clarify what you should do about accounts owing to you.
 We can advise you in relation to: